Guide to Amarone and Valpolicella wines

 While Corvinone can replace up to 50% of Corvina, in reality it’s a much less planted grape.
 Only one thousand hectares are grown, less than a seventh of the vineyard area dedicated to Corvina .

 But perhaps the biggest reason for adding Rondinella to the mix is that it accumulates sugars better than Corvina and Corvinone.
-So this grape is very important for wines that need a higher alcoholic strength like Valpolicella Ripasso and Amarone, or in the sweet wine Ripasso della Valpolicella.
+So this grape is very important for wines that need higher alcoholic strength like Valpolicella Ripasso and Amarone, or in the sweet wine Ripasso della Valpolicella.

 So while Molinara can make up to 10% of the Valpolicella blend, it is not always added.
 For many wineries Molinara has become a thing of the past.
 The plantings of this grape have shrunk from over two thousand hectares in the 1970’s to less than six hundred hectares today.
 Unfortunately, this trend shows no sign of reversing .
-But some successful winemakers (such as Rubinelli Vajol) think it adds complexity to their wines, and use it as the special ingredient in their recipe.
+But some successful winemakers (such as Rubinelli Vajol) think it adds complexity to their wines, and use it as the special ingredient in their formula.

 Vine training: Pergola Veronese and Guyot